The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 What worked:

-90-minute calls = right length (enough depth, not exhausting)
+90-minute calls were the right length (enough depth, not exhausting).

 Early churn reality:

-Parker’s response: “This is normal.
-Group programs have 10-20% churn in first month.
-I’ll fill these 3 spots from waitlist.”
+“This is normal.
+Group programs typically see 10–20% churn in the first month, and I’ll fill these three spots from the waitlist.”

 Month 3, Week 2: Cohort 2 Launch